YEH-YU-YANG/NTHU-Hardware-Design-and-Lab/README.md

 Note: Signals from pushbuttons should be processed by debouncing and one-pulse converters properly.
 *  Getting familiar with the counter designs and finite-state machines in Verilog.

+## Lab 5 - Vending Machine

+* Getting familiar with the modeling of finite state machines in Verilog.
+* Getting familiar with the FPGA design flow and the keyboard control of the demo board.